mikeroswell/Hill-BEF/README.md

-It should be possible to run all scripts in the top level of "code/" from the parent directory to recreate all analyses and figures in the published MS. For archived files, mileage will vary; we recommend reaching out to the authsors directly with any questions about this content.
+It should be possible to run all scripts in the top level of "code/" from the parent directory to recreate all analyses and figures in the published MS. For archived files, mileage will vary; we recommend reaching out to the authors directly with any questions about this content.

+## File organization

 ```
 Hill-BEF